 The huge red lump of the Polish National Radio Orchestra refers to the previously mentioned Nikiszowiec.
 It’s impressive from the outside, but it’s just a prelude to what’s waiting for visitors inside.
 The hall, which can accommodate 1800 music lovers, literally takes your breath away and acoustics are considered to be one of the best in Europe – thanks to natural materials used for the interior design (mainly trees) and the painstaking work of Japanese engineers.
 Of course, NOSPR is best visited during one of the many concerts, because it is only then that it comes alive with the fullness of sounds.

-- How to get there: there are almost 30 bus and tram lines from the centre of Katowice to the Zone of Culture.
+- How to get there: there are almost 30 bus and tram lines from the center of Katowice to the Zone of Culture.
 The nearest stop is Katowice Strefa Kultury NOSPR.
-A walk from the centre will take a few minutes.
+A walk from the center will take a few minutes.

-- Where to eat: meals served in the Cadenza restaurant are on the same level as the artistic achievements of the Polish Radio Orchestra.
+- Where to eat: meals served in the Alto restaurant are on the same level as the artistic achievements of the Polish Radio Orchestra.
 It is necessary to feel these aromatic notes.

 - WWW: http://www.nospr.org.pl/en